alexandru/sincron/CONTRIBUTING.md

    indentation rules used.

-5. Your first commit request should be accompanied with a change to the AUTHORS file, adding yourself to the authors list.
+5. Your first commit request should be accompanied with a change to the CONTRIBUTORS file, adding yourself to the contributors list.

 ## License